Back to top anchor

 2. If you are a Charitable Trust OR NZBN registration number

 3. Proof of your bank account - a copy (scan/screenshot/photo) of your organisation's bank statement.
 It must clearly show your bank's logo and letterhead, and the name and bank account number of your organisation.
+If this is not supplied correctly, the application will be declined.

 4. Any applicable supplier quotes

-5. Amount applied for
+5. Amount applied for.

 If it’s not possible to deliver the event/activity for reasons outside of your control and you’ve already received payment from us, then we will meet with you to discuss next steps.
 This may involve the return of part or all of the funding provided.